-Types: Campus Master’s Programs In Early Childhood Education:
+Selecting a Campus Master’s Degree In Early Childhood Education

 Campus Master of Science in Early Childhood Education (M.S.): Some of these programs are intended to enhance professional competence of the individual who is a teacher of young children

-- Curriculum can involve integrated learning of the child from prenatal to age 8, curriculum, and areas of interest, child development theories, family development, research projects and on-site assessments.
+- Curriculum may involve integrated learning of the child from prenatal to age 8, curriculum, and areas of interest, child development theories, family development, research projects and on-site assessments.

 Campus Master of Education-Early Childhood Education (M.Ed.)
 Specialization in Early Childhood Education Special Education: This type of program can teach educators how to help children with cognitive differences and/or delays or learning disabilities thrive and develop.
 This can involve children on the autism spectrum, exceptional children, other special needs, and family-centered support skills.

-- Curriculum can include how to shape, deliver, and teach a program to students with mild, moderate, or severe learning disabilities.
+- Curriculum may include how to shape, deliver, and teach a program to students with mild, moderate, or severe learning disabilities.

-What Are The Career Paths For Graduates Holding Masters In Early Childhood Education?
+Potential Career Paths For Masters In Early Childhood Education Graduates

-- Preschool and Childcare Center Directors: direct and lead staff, oversee activities, prepare budgets, plans and their center’s programs.
+- Preschool and Childcare Center Directors: direct and lead staff, oversee activities, prepare budgets, plans and their center’s programs[vi]

-- Special Education Teachers: work with students who have a wide range of learning, mental, emotional or physical disabilities in adaptive ways.
+- Special Education Teachers: work with students who have a wide range of learning, mental, emotional or physical disabilities in adaptive ways[vii]

 What are some of the latest career developments in Early Childhood Education?

-- The job outlook for childcare workers is projected to increase at a rate of 14% from 2012 – 2022.
+- The job outlook for childcare workers is projected to increase at a rate of 14% from 2012 – 2022[iv]

-- Better screening and identification of various disabilities in children are expected to increase the demand for special education services.
+- Better screening and identification of various disabilities in children are expected to increase the demand for special education services[ix]

-Ready to pursue your Master’s in Early Childhood Education Online?
+Ready to pursue your Master’s in Early Childhood Education?

-Early childhood education is an evolving field with positive employment.
+Likely if you are considering earning your master’s degree in Early childhood education, the fact that it is an evolving field with positive employment will be an important consideration.
 Whether you are drawn to working with infants, school children, gifted children, children with special needs, or taking on a more administrative and leadership role, one thing is certain: you do enjoy children, and have a strong desire to help them succeed and learn.

 Begin searching through the campus-based early childhood education masters programs on GradSchools.com so you can find the one that satisfies your vocational and academic goals!